President’s Column: February 2019

 This year SMART Recovery USA is launching a campaign to introduce 2,000 meetings over the next two-to-three years, essentially doubling our size.
 We will target areas with the greatest need.
 For example, we will:

-- Partner with providers of medication-assisted treatment to help them start SMART meetings for their patients and others needing support.
+- Help providers of medication-assisted treatment start SMART meetings for their patients and others needing support.

 - Focus on low-income areas and diverse communities as we have done with the Bmore SMART initiative in Baltimore.